Skagit River Trail is located in Skagit Valley

 Deer on Skagit River Trail British Columbia Canada

 7. And then there was this grove of rhododendrons, which apparently bloom

 only in mid-June, as per

 Rhododendrons on Skagit River Trail - Hiking in British Columbia Canada

 8. Nice flowers.

-9. About an hour after the start of the hike, you would reach a split,
+9. About an hour after the start of the hike, we reached

 Camp.
-This is where hiking boots and trekking poles would come handy, as
+This is where hiking boots and poles would come handy, as

 you are facing the biggest challenge of the trip - a steep stony hill,

 followed by an equally steep downhill.
 This photo does not do justice to